 Abhishek joined Watsi on March 23rd, 2014.
-Three years ago, Abhishek became the 2269th member to automatically support a new Watsi patient every month.
-Since then, 3,569 more people have become monthly donors!
-Abhishek's most recent donation supported Alex, a 8 year old student from Kenya, to fund an elbow fracture repair.
+Four years ago, Abhishek became the 2269th member to automatically support a new Watsi patient every month.
+Since then, 3,782 more people have become monthly donors!
+Abhishek's most recent donation supported Noah, a widowed father-of-five and a flower vendor from Kenya, to fund a surgery to repair his fractured femur.

 Alex is a second grade student from Kenya.
 He is the second born in a family of three chidlren.
 Our medical partner came to learn that Alex and his siblings stay with their grandfather, who is a widower; he helps to feed them, clean them, and prepare them for school every day.
 Alex’s father separated from his mother and she subsequently left him with their three children.
 Having challenges with alcoholism, Alex's father could not care for them and so their grandfather decided to take the children to his house and tend for them.
 Alex’s grandfather does hawking for a living; selling artificial flowers with little income.
 In December 2019, Alex fell while playing on the bed and sustained closed fracture left elbow joint.
 He is in pain and cannot use his hand freely.
 Fortunately, surgeons at our medical partner can help.
 On March 18th, Alex will undergo a fracture repair procedure, called an open reduction and internal fixation.
 This procedure will allow him heal and not develop a deformity.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $998 to fund this procedure.
 “I look at this child and would not like to see him with a deformed hand.
 May God touch those people of Watsi to help him and I will appreciate it,” said Alex's grandfather.